Ahmet-MahirDEMIRELLI/ahmet-mahirdemirelli/README.md

 ============================

 * 🔭 I’m currently working on a web application with [Agile-Victims](https://github.com/Agile-Victims)
+* 🔭 I’m currently working on a web application for my Computer Project class using Java and Angular.
 * 📫 How to reach me: [a.mahir.demirelli@gmail.com](mailto:a.mahir.demirelli@gmail.com)

 ## Socials: